Resourceful-Rails-Team/resourceful-rails-game/README.md

 ## Running Tests

-Resourceful Rails' testing system is directly integrated into the application.
-To run the tests, follow the instructions on how to build.
-On step `8`, before you confirm the build settings, click the checkbox labelled "Development Mode".
-Upon starting the game the console will print a series of test confirmations to the user.
+Resourceful Rails' testing system is directly integrated into the editor.
+Upon opening Unity, the tests will automatically run, and the results will be displayed in the console at the bottom of the window.
+The console is the thin stip of gray at the very bottom - clicking it will open the window to display multiple lines.

+Please note that the `Deck` test requires that the `GameScene` is loaded.
+If it displays a failure on any other Scene, this is normal.

 ## Inspiration